PavanTank4631/cleaningNext/README.md

    ```sh
    git clone https://github.com/seanmodd/jamstack-final-backend.git
    ```
+- UPDATED AS OF 12/20 - you MUST utilize the branch titled december20 !!!!
 - Once you have cloned it locally, run <code>npm install</code> to install all the dependencies.
 - Now run <code>npm run develop</code> to start the server, now the server should be live on localhost:1337!